-The airport is and has been an economic benefit not only to the city but also to the surrounding areas.
-A number of businesses currently operate from the Venice Municipal Airport.
-Additionally, the existence of the airport occupying land space at the south end of the Venice Island has created an undeveloped buffer of open space.
+The benefits the Venice Airport provide the city and the surrounding regional area go beyond economic contributions from employees, tenants, visitors, and the businesses that operate there.
+Nonetheless that benefit is considerable.
+According to the Florida Statewide Aviation Economic Impact Study Update, August 2014 the Venice Municipal Airport's positive regional economic impact is more than \$43 million annually.
+The existence of the airport occupying land space at the south end of the Venice Island has created an undeveloped buffer of open space.
 Airport land was made available for lease to the Venice Lakes Golf Course and Sharky's Restaurant (which restaurant property is now owned by the city).
-The airport has provided substantial open space benefit to the city.
-The City's newest park, the Maxine Barrette Park, is also located on former airport land.
-Additionally the City uses airport land as a temporary festival ground.
+The Maxine Barrette Park is located on former airport land.